zackerydev/helm-workshop/exercise-three/README.md

 The download service was deployed but the deployment failed! 😱

 Look for the pods in the cluster and see if you can figure out what happened!

+Remember!
+This one is already been deployed!
+Use `helm` commands to figure out what's wrong!

 Once this service is up: